Storied Objects from the Smithsonian Folklife Festival

 The 1994 Bahamas program included more than a hundred participants from seventeen Junkanoo groups.
 As in the Bahamas, they staged a “rush out” at the end of the Festival and everyone joined in.
 While thousands may join the parade in the Bahamas, hundreds did on the National Mall—giving Festival visitors a small taste of the transporting experience of Junkanoo.

-“The coffee pot served as the welcoming image for the 2005 Oman: Desert, Oasis, and Sea program,” recalled retired deputy director Richard Kennedy in a recent conversation.
+“The coffee pot served as the welcoming image for the 2005 Oman: Desert, Oasis, and Sea program,” recalled retired deputy director Richard Kennedy.
 For him, “it remains a symbol of the success of that Festival in a very charged atmosphere.”

 Coffee pots as symbols of Omani heritage and hospitality